onichandame/docker-ipfs/README.md

 # Why not official image

 The official image comes with minimal customization so most of the settings are default.
-What's more cumbersome is that the configuration file resides in the data directory.
-The data directory should be mounted from the host system.
+What's more cumbersome is that the configuration file resides in the data directory and that the data directory should be mounted from the host system.
 As a result, the configuration is overwritten everytime the container is up.
-Currently there is no easy way to set configurations at building stage.
-One has to run the commands in the [Dockerfile](./Dockerfile) manually after the container is up.

-Some options are set for my own convenience:

-1. pubsub enabled
-2. cors allowed
+Moreover, the configurations can only be changed after `ipfs init` and before `ipfs daemon`.
+The official image does not offer an easy way to do that.

-# Recommended Usage
+# Usage

-`docker run -d --restart always -p 5001:5001 -v /ipfs/datastore:/root/.ipfs/datastore -v /ipfs/blocks:/root/.ipfs/blocks onichandame/ipfs`
+`docker run onichandame/ipfs`

-The REST API is exposed to port 5001 to allow the access from [ipfs-http-client](https://www.npmjs.com/package/ipfs-http-client).
+# Configuration

+There are 2 ways to configure the IPFS daemon:

+1. mount the configuration file
+2. mount some scripts

+## Mount The Configuration File

 Under the root data directory, there are 2 subdirectories for data storage and 1 file for configuration.
 The official README of go-ipfs recommends to mount the root data directory from host.
 This setup will overwrite the pre-set configuration on container creation.